Written by Pradeep

 Some of the more common hereditary conditions that carrier screening tests for are:

-Fragile X syndrome: Fragile X syndrome is a genetic disease that causes intellectual disabilities.
-Fragile X syndrome is brought about by a defect in the gene located on the X-chromosome
+Fragile X syndrome is a genetic disease that causes intellectual disabilities.
+It is brought about by a defect in the gene located on the X-chromosome.

-Sickle cell disease: Our body needs enough red blood cells to carry oxygen throughout our whole body, while sickle cell anemia prevents the same.
+Our body needs enough red blood cells to carry oxygen throughout our whole body.
+But sickle cell anemia prevents the same.
 Being an inherited form of red blood cell disorder people with the disease do not have enough healthy red blood cells to carry oxygen.
 If the mother is a carrier, the father will be screen tested as well.
-If both mother and father have the problematic gene, then the chances of the baby to experience sickle cell disease is 25%
+If both mother and father have the problematic gene, then the chances of the baby to experience sickle cell disease is 25%.

-Tay- Sachs: Tay-Sachs is a rare genetic disorder that eventually destroys neurons (nerve cells) in the brain and spinal cord
+Tay-Sachs is a rare genetic disorder that eventually destroys neurons (nerve cells) in the brain and spinal cord.

-Spinal Muscular Atrophy: Spinal muscular atrophy (SMA) is a genetic disease, which has an impact on the area of the nervous system that controls voluntary muscle movement.
-Decaying of motor neurons, the nerve cell found in the spinal cord is the cause of this condition
+Spinal muscular atrophy (SMA) is a genetic disease.
+This disorder has an impact on the area of the nervous system that controls voluntary muscle movement.
+Decaying of motor neurons, the nerve cell found in the spinal cord is the cause of this condition.

-Cystic fibrosis: Cystic fibrosis is a potentially fatal genetic disorder and one of the most commonly found genetic disorder.
+Cystic fibrosis is a potentially fatal genetic disorder and one of the most commonly found genetic disorder.
 In this condition, the lungs can be severely damaged.
-Digestive issues and other complications are also associated with cystic fibrosis
+Digestive issues and other complications are also associated with cystic fibrosis.

-Familial dysautonomia: Familial dysautonomia is a genetic disorder that affects cells in the autonomic nervous system that controls involuntary actions like digestion, regulating body temperature, breathing, production of tears, and also regulating the blood pressure
+Familial dysautonomia is a genetic disorder.
+It affects cells in the autonomic nervous system that controls involuntary actions like digestion, regulating body temperature, breathing, production of tears, and also regulating the blood pressure.

-Thalassemia: Thalassemia is a collective name for inherited blood disorders, some of which cause relatively mild and others that may bring about severe anemia and other significant issues
+Thalassemia is a collective name for inherited blood disorders, some of which cause relatively mild and others that may bring about severe anemia and other significant issues.

-Canavan disease: Canavan disease is a rare inherited disorder that destroys the capacity of nerve cells (neurons) in the brain to send and receive messages
+Canavan disease is a rare inherited disorder.
+It destroys the capacity of nerve cells (neurons) in the brain to send and receive messages.

 Mostly, both parents are screened at the same time or each one in turn.
 Your blood sample will taken and sent to a lab where it is examined for the proof of hereditary anomalies.
 Results take around a couple of weeks.